zinserjan/wdio-visual-regression-service/README.md

     Overrides the global *orientations* value for this command.
 All screenshots will be taken in different screen orientations (e.g. for responsive design tests)

 * **misMatchTolerance** `Number` <br>
     Overrides the global *misMatchTolerance* value for this command.
-Pass in a number between 0 and 100 that defines the degree of mismatch to consider two images as identical,
+Pass in a number between 0 and 100 that defines the degree of mismatch to consider two images as identical.

+* **fuzzLevel** `Number` <br>
+    Overrides the global *fuzzLevel* value for this command.
+Pass in a number between 0 and 100 that defines the fuzz factor of Spectre's image comparison method.

 * **viewportChangePause**  `Number` <br>
     Overrides the global *viewportChangePause* value for this command.
 Wait x milliseconds after viewport change.